THE 25 BEST 10 Day Cruises to New Zealand (Prices & Itineraries) on Cruise Critic

 13 Nights

-Port: Sydney • Melbourne • Hobart • Fjordland • Dunedin • Christchurch • Tauranga • Paihia • +1 more
+Port: Sydney • Milford Sound • Doubtful Sound • Dusky Sound • Dunedin • Christchurch • +6 more

-Port: Auckland • Paihia • Tauranga • Napier • Picton • Wellington • Christchurch • Dunedin • +4 more

 14 Nights